eislerMeinName/robust_drone_pathfollowing/README.md

 > will be added later...

 ## Installation
-This repo was written using Python3.8 with conda on Ubuntu 20.04.
+This repo was written using Python3.8 with conda on Ubuntu 20.04 and Arch Linux.
 However since it is only a [Gym-Pybullet-Drones](https://github.com/utiasDSL/gym-pybullet-drones) extension, it should be compatible with macOS 12 and also other future compatibilities.

 ### Conda
 First install Conda.
 For Ubuntu 20.04 read [here](https://linuxize.com/post/how-to-install-anaconda-on-ubuntu-20-04/) for Information and Installation Instructions.
+For Arch Linux read [here](https://docs.anaconda.com/anaconda/install/linux/).

 ### Gym-Pybullet-Drones
 More Information about [Gym-Pybullet-Drones](https://github.com/utiasDSL/gym-pybullet-drones) can be found on the corresponding Github repo.